picawawa4000/2024-2025/README.md

 This repository contains the public FTC SDK for the CENTERSTAGE (2023-2024) competition season.
 Yes, you read that right, the SDK is outdated.
 And I don't care.
+That does mean that this project is illegal to use in competitions, though.
+So I might update it.

 ## Welcome!